simonfarah/tiktok-bot/README.md

 4. Follow the CLI prompts to complete captchas and choose the service you want to automate (e.g., followers, hearts).
 5. Input the URL of the video you want to apply the service to when prompted.

+## Note

+The bot has not been tested with all the services of Zefoy.
+Few of them, due to the fact that they are most of the time offline, prevent me from running tests.

+These services have been successfully tested and are 100% working:

+- Hearts
+- Views
+- Shares
+- Favorites

+## Support

+Your donations keep me motivated to continue developing and creating more stuff.
+Support me [here.](https://buymeacoffee.com/simonfarah)

+You can book a private online meeting with me to help you install and run the bot [here.](https://buymeacoffee.com/simonfarah/commissions)

 ## Disclaimer